qubitdigital/qubit-sdk-react-native/README.md

 ### Installation

-`$ npm install qubit-sdk-react-native --save` or
+1. `$ npm install qubit-sdk-react-native --save`
+or
 `$ yarn add qubit-sdk-react-native`

+2. Navigate to your `/ios` directory and run `pod install` to ensure the `QubitSDK` CocoaPod is installed.
+Android should require no further installation.

-For React Native &lt; 0.60 you are supposed to link the library.
+Optional - if you are using React Native &lt; 0.60, you must `link` the library.

 `$ react-native link qubit-sdk-react-native`